Open In Colab

 The model

-In this exercise we shall consider a simple system: a flexible chain molecule of \(N=64\) atoms in periodic boundary conditions.
-The nonbonded interaction between all pairs of atoms (except for the ones that are bonded to each other) is the WCA repulsive Lennard-Jones potential, \begin{equation*} u_{\mathrm{WCA}}(r) = \begin{cases} u_{\mathrm{LJ}}(r) + \varepsilon & r \leq r_{\mathrm{min}} \\ 0 & r> r_{\mathrm{min}} \end{cases} \end{equation*} where \begin{equation*} u_{\mathrm{LJ}}(r) = 4\varepsilon \left[\left( \frac{\sigma}{r}\right)^{12}-\left(\frac{\sigma}{r}\right)^6 \right]. \end{equation*} Here \(r\) is the distance between the atoms, \(\varepsilon\) is an energy characterizing the strength of the interaction, and \(\sigma\) is a length scale that characterizes the size of the atoms. \(r_{\mathrm{min}}=2^{1/6}\sigma\) is the position of the minimum of the Lennard-Jones potential.
+In this exercise we shall consider a simple system: a flexible chain molecule of \(N=64\) atoms in isolation.
+The nonbonded interaction between all pairs of atoms (excepting bonded pairs) is the full Lennard-Jones potential, \begin{equation*} u_{\mathrm{LJ}}(r) = 4\varepsilon \left[\left( \frac{\sigma}{r}\right)^{12}-\left(\frac{\sigma}{r}\right)^6 \right]. \end{equation*} Here \(r\) is the distance between the atoms, \(\varepsilon\) is an energy characterizing the strength of the interaction, and \(\sigma\) is a length scale that characterizes the size of the atoms.
 As usual, reduced units are employed, so \(\varepsilon=1\) and \(\sigma=1\), and in addition Boltzmann’s constant is taken to be unity, \(k_{\mathrm{B}}=1\).
+Note that there are NO periodic boundary conditions in this system, and there is NO potential cutoff!

-In the harmonic spring model, there are \(N-1\) bonds between successive atoms \(i\) and \(j=i+1\) in the chain, each having a potential energy \(u_{\mathrm{spring}}(r_{ij})\) where \(r_{ij}=|\mathbf{r}_{ij}|\), \(\mathbf{r}_{ij}=\mathbf{r}_{i}-\mathbf{r}_{j}\), and \begin{equation*} u_{\mathrm{spring}}(r) = \tfrac{1}{2} \kappa ( r - d )^2 . \end{equation*} In this potential \(d\) is the bond length, and \(\kappa\) is the spring constant, set here to a fairly large value \(\kappa=10000\) (in Lennard-Jones reduced units).
+In the harmonic spring model, there are \(N-1\) bonds between successive atoms \(i\) and \(j=i+1\) in the chain, each having a potential energy \(u_{\mathrm{spring}}(r_{ij})\) where \(r_{ij}=|\mathbf{r}_{ij}|\), \(\mathbf{r}_{ij}=\mathbf{r}_{i}-\mathbf{r}_{j}\), and \begin{equation*} u_{\mathrm{spring}}(r) = \tfrac{1}{2} \kappa ( r - d )^2 . \end{equation*} In this potential \(d\) is the bond length, set to \(d=0.85\). and \(\kappa\) is the spring constant, set here to a fairly large value \(\kappa=10000\) (all in Lennard-Jones reduced units).

 In the constrained-bond model, there are \(N-1\) constraints of the form \(r_{ij}=d\) between successive atoms \(i\) and \(j=i+1\).
-It is convenient to write these as \begin{equation*} r_{ij}^2 = \mathbf{r}_{ij}\cdot\mathbf{r}_{ij} = d^2 . \end{equation*} There is a corresponding constraint on the relative velocities \(\mathbf{v}_{ij}=\mathbf{v}_{i}-\mathbf{v}_{j}\): \begin{equation*} \mathbf{r}_{ij}\cdot\mathbf{v}_{ij} = 0. \end{equation*} An additional simplification is that we shall take all the atoms to have the same mass, \(m\).
-Bear in mind that this will simplify several of the equations, particularly in the constraint algorithms.
-In the program we actually set \(m=1\).
+It is convenient to write these as \begin{equation*} r_{ij}^2 = \mathbf{r}_{ij}\cdot\mathbf{r}_{ij} = d^2 . \end{equation*} Once again, \(d=0.85\).
+By time-differentiating this equation, you can see that there is a corresponding constraint on the relative velocities \(\mathbf{v}_{ij}=\mathbf{v}_{i}-\mathbf{v}_{j}\): \begin{equation*} \mathbf{r}_{ij}\cdot\mathbf{v}_{ij} = 0. \end{equation*}

 Getting started